ls1intum/Themis-ML/determine-similarity-cutoff/README.md

 ## How to start
 - Get some feedback suggestions from the `/feedback_suggestions` endpoint as described in the other READMEs
 - Copy the suggestions in JSON format into a new (.gitignore-d) file called `suggestions.json` in this folder
 - Run `python start.py` to start the script.
-It will remove the suggestions.json file and instead put the suggestions into an SQLite database for faster access.
+It will delete the contents of suggestions.json file and instead put the suggestions into an SQLite database for faster access.
 Then it will open a Tkinter GUI for you to compare pieces of code.

 ## How to use the GUI